- Our Company

 The Toronto Maple Leafs were established in 1917 as one of the Original Six teams that made up the fledgling National Hockey League.
 Even through the league’s humble beginnings, the Maple Leafs were among the bigger draws for fans.
 Of course, as the league grew, so too did the Leafs’ popularity and success, until eventually the Toronto Maple Leafs became one of the top hockey brands in the world.

-The Maple Leafs had a prosperous 70 years as the premier sports franchise in the city, but as basketball grew in global popularity as a sport, Toronto aspired for a NBA team of its own.
+The Maple Leafs had a prosperous 70 years as the premier sports franchise in the city, but as basketball grew in global popularity as a sport, Toronto aspired for an NBA team of its own..
 In 1994, Toronto was granted its very own NBA franchise and the Toronto Raptors were born.

 In 1998, the Toronto Maple Leafs merged with the NBA’s newest expansion team and together moved into their new home, the state-of-the-art Scotiabank Arena (formerly Air Canada Centre).
 With this merger, the company was renamed Maple Leaf Sports & Entertainment.
 In 2005, MLSE relocated its AHL team from St. John’s, Newfoundland to Toronto and brought back the Leafs farm club’s original moniker, the Toronto Marlies.
 That same year, MLSE added an expansion MLS team, Toronto FC, to its roster of premier sports clubs to begin play in 2007.
 MLSE also helped build BMO Field on the historic Canadian National Exhibition grounds as Toronto FC’s home stadium, next door to Coca-Cola Coliseum and only a short drive from Scotiabank Arena.
 In October 2010, to round out the fan experience, MLSE completed Maple Leaf Square, a $500 million project that includes two mixed-use towers and what would become a signature fan experience location outside Scotiabank Arena for Maple Leafs and Raptors playoff games.
 In January, 2018, MLSE added one of the country’s most iconic sports franchises to the company with the addition of the Canadian Football League’s Toronto Argonauts.
 In July 2018, Air Canada Centre was rebranded to Scotiabank Arena.

-The Maple Leafs had a prosperous 70 years as the premier sports franchise in the city, but as basketball grew in global popularity as a sport, Toronto aspired for a NBA team of its own.
+The Maple Leafs had a prosperous 70 years as the premier sports franchise in the city, but as basketball grew in global popularity as a sport, Toronto aspired for an NBA team of its own..
 In 1994, Toronto was granted its very own NBA franchise and the Toronto Raptors were born.

 In 1998, the Toronto Maple Leafs merged with the NBA’s newest expansion team and together moved into their new home, the state-of-the-art Scotiabank Arena (formerly Air Canada Centre).
 With this merger, the company was renamed Maple Leaf Sports & Entertainment.
 In 2005, MLSE relocated its AHL team from St. John’s, Newfoundland to Toronto and brought back the Leafs farm club’s original moniker, the Toronto Marlies.
 That same year, MLSE added an expansion MLS team, Toronto FC, to its roster of premier sports clubs to begin play in 2007.
 MLSE also helped build BMO Field on the historic Canadian National Exhibition grounds as Toronto FC’s home stadium, next door to Coca-Cola Coliseum and only a short drive from Scotiabank Arena.
 In October 2010, to round out the fan experience, MLSE completed Maple Leaf Square, a $500 million project that includes two mixed-use towers and what would become a signature fan experience location outside Scotiabank Arena for Maple Leafs and Raptors playoff games.
 In January, 2018, MLSE added one of the country’s most iconic sports franchises to the company with the addition of the Canadian Football League’s Toronto Argonauts.
 In July 2018, Air Canada Centre was rebranded to Scotiabank Arena.